CMSgov/ab2d/website/accessing-claims-data.md

                             Delivering Production Credentials
                         </div>
                         <ul>
-                            <li>After the “AB2D Data Operations Specialist” has provided their IP addresses and verified synthetic data retrieval, the AB2D team
+                            <li>After the "AB2D Data Operations Specialist" has provided their IP addresses and verified synthetic data retrieval, the AB2D team
                              will work directly with the Attestor(s) to provide their organization’s production credentials.</li>
                         </ul>
                     </div>